Adult Basic Education and GED classes are offered throughout the year.

 High school graduates and GED completers in the state of Illinois must pass a U.S. and Illinois Constitution exam before receiving their credential (HS diploma or GED certificate).
 When you register for the GED exam you’ll have to present proof that you’ve passed the Constitution test before you will be awarded your High School Equivalency certificate.
 Many students take the Constitution exam in high school.
 If this is the case, you may call your former school and request a transcript.
 This will show that you’ve passed it.
 If you haven’t passed the Constitution test in high school, you can prepare for and take the test in Heartland’s GED class.
 You’ll receive a letter of completion after you pass.

 If you're in this situation please contact the Adult Education office at 309-268-8180.

 It's important to emphasize that the GED is a LONG and DIFFICULT test.
 Studies have shown that almost 40% of graduating high school seniors cannot pass.
 Most individuals who take the GED need at least some preparation in order to pass all sections of the test.
-It is given in one day-7.5 hours of testing-so you want to be sure you can pass before committing the money, time and energy.
+You will want to be sure you can pass before committing the money, time and energy.

 Yes, but you cannot receive financial aid without a GED certificate.